ctrf-io/ai-test-reporter/README.md

 # AI Test Reporter

-Generate AI test summaries using leading AI models from OpenAI and Anthropic Claude.
-Integrate with Developer tooling to provide AI summaries where you need them.
+AI Test Reporter is a powerful tool that generates intelligent summaries of test results using a wide range of AI models.
+With access to over 300 models through various providers (OpenAI, Anthropic Claude, Google Gemini, Mistral, Perplexity, OpenRouter, and more), it analyzes failing tests and provides actionable insights about what went wrong and how to fix it.

 <div align="center">
 <div style="padding: 1.5rem; border-radius: 8px; margin: 1rem 0; border: 1px solid #30363d;">